 Sustainability and Environmental Programs (SEP) provides policy, guidance, training, technical support, and Department oversight through coordination with DHS Components and consultation with the public.
 As a result, energy and resilience, sustainability and environmental compliance, and environmental planning and historic preservation programs are appropriately integrated throughout activities, operations, and programs of DHS and its stakeholders.

-SEP plays an important role in securing the nation from the many threats we face.
-Under the leadership of an Executive Director, the work of SEP is an essential aspect of field efficiency efforts, and is performed through four main focus areas with overlapping scopes of responsibility:
+Implementing the environmental priorities of DHS, SEP plays an important role in securing the nation from the many threats we face.
+SEP is an essential aspect of OCRSO efforts, and makes an impact through the following areas with overlapping scopes of responsibility:

 - Environmental Planning and Historic Preservation Programs

 The Department of Homeland Security (DHS) leads the federal government in smart business solutions, approaches, and technology.
 DHS is committed to reducing greenhouse gas emissions, energy, water, and waste and operating high-performance, sustainable buildings and fleets.
 At DHS, a full life-cycle basis sustainable approach integrates costs, schedules, operations, maintenance, and employee wellbeing’ considerations.